tiepdotme/marabesi.com/_drafts/2018-12-02-udacity-progressive-web-apps-notes.md

 The last piece is to register the service worker in the browser, so it can start to do his job.
-The recommended is to follow the progressive enhancement approach **[3]**, checking if the browser that the user is using supports the service worker.
+The recommended is to follow the progressive enhancement approach **[3]**, checking if the browser that the user is using supports the service worker, if not the service worker is ignored.

 ```javascript
 //snippet 3